solyarisoftware/WeBAD/README.md

   just talking in front of the PC (or the tablet/ mobile phone / handset).
   Namely: avoiding any wake-word detection algorithm.

-WeBAD focuses on the two last options.
+WeBAD focuses on the two last scenarios.

 ## Which are the possible applications?